Dovineowuor/Dovineowuor/README.md

 - 📄 Know about me and Connect with me on Linkedin at <a href="www.linkedin.com/in/dovineowuor">Linkedin.com</a>
 </p>
 <p align="center">
 - ⚡ Fun fact <strong>I love learning and bettering my experience in the Tech field.
-I love facing challenges and rendering them formless getting their remedies.</strong>
+I love facing challenges and rendering them formless, getting their remedies.</strong>
 </p>

 <h3 align="center">Blogs posts</h3>